This topic refers to different type of policing in fantastical scenarios. The bulk of the entries can be divided between two types:-

 Law Enforcement of the Future

 Another key development was RoboCop (1987) and sequels, which gave us a regular officer rebuilt in a cyborg body as an emotionless, ultra-tough law enforcement officer.
-Works set in the future often feature law enforcement officers who are cyborg-enhanced – as in Cyber Tracker (1994) and The Demolitionist (1996), although surprisingly Cyborg Cop (1993) and sequels do not feature any cyborg cops – or are robotic or android as in THX 1138 (1971), the tv series Future Cop (1977), Dead or Alive: Final (2002) and Android Cop (2014).
+Works set in the future often feature law enforcement officers who are cyborg-enhanced – as in Cyber Tracker (1994) and The Demolitionist (1996) (although surprisingly Cyborg Cop (1993) and sequels do not feature any cyborg cops) – or are robotic or android as in THX 1138 (1971), Dead or Alive: Final (2002) and Android Cop (2014) and the tv series’ Holmes and Yoyo (1976-7), Future Cop (1977) and Almost Human.

 On the opposite side of the coin, R.O.T.O.R.
 (1988), The Last Sentinel (2007) and Chappie (2015) feature robots designed for law enforcement that proceed to go amok.
 There is also a group of films such as Blade Runner, Runaway (1984), Patlabor: The Mobile Police (1989) and I, Robot (2004) that concern police units tasked with stopping amok robots.
 Tokyo Gore Police (2008) features a future police force battling bio-mechanoid mutations.